Anne Riley

 Anne Riley is an interdisciplinary artist of Slavey Dene (Fort Nelson First Nation) and German ancestry.
 Born in Dallas, Texas, Riley currently lives and works in Vancouver, Canada.
-Several of Riley's works derive from her identity as Indigiqueer, a term coined by Cree artist Thirza Cuthand, and commonly used by Indigenous artists including Oji-Cree storyteller, Joshua Whitehead.
+Several of Riley's works derive from her identity as Indigiqueer, a term coined by Cree artist TJ Cuthand, and commonly used by Indigenous artists including Oji-Cree storyteller, Joshua Whitehead.
 The term is interconnected with Two-spirit, an identity and role that continues to be vital within and across many Indigenous nations.
 Through artistic projects, Riley engages Indigenous methodologies that prioritize learning through embodiment, nurturing communities as well as the non-human world.
 Riley received her BFA from the University of Texas at Austin in 2012.
-Riley is a recipient of the City of Vancouver Studio Award (2018-2021).
+Riley is a recipient of the City of Vancouver Studio Award (2018–2021).

-Selected Works and Projects
+Selected works and projects

-In 2021-2022, Riley collaborated with Nadia Lichtig, Josèfa Ntjam, and Jol Thoms with physicists, chemists and engineers from SNOLAB on the exhibition Drift: Art and Dark Matter.
+From 2021 to 2022, Riley collaborated with artists Nadia Lichtig, Josèfa Ntjam, Jol Thoms, as well as physicists, chemists and engineers from SNOLAB on the exhibition Drift: Art and Dark Matter.
 The project was conceived as both residency and exhibition, and has exhibited at the Agnes Etherington Art Centre, Morris and Helen Belkin Art Gallery and the Carleton University Art Gallery.

-From 2017 to 2019, Riley and her collaborator, T’uy’t’tanat-Cease Wyss worked on a public art project, A Constellation of Remediation, commissioned by the City of Vancouver.
+From 2017 to 2019, Riley and her collaborator, T’uy’t’tanat-Cease Wyss, worked on a public art project, A Constellation of Remediation, commissioned by the City of Vancouver.
 The project consisted of planting Indigenous remediation gardens on vacant gas station lots throughout the city as a way of decolonizing and healing the soil.

-For the exhibition Every Little Bit Hurts, at the Western Front in Vancouver in 2015, Riley created an installation titled that brings the other nearly as close as oneself.
-It consisted of a sculpture, made of 62 plaster molds of replicas of Riley's hands holding each other, and a two sets of blue drawings on the wall of the art gallery.
+For the exhibition Every Little Bit Hurts, at the Western Front Society in Vancouver in 2015, Riley created an installation titled that brings the other nearly as close as oneself.
+It consisted of a sculpture, made of 62 plaster molds of replicas of Riley's hands holding each other, and two sets of blue drawings on the wall of the art gallery.
 Those drawings were created as a remnant of Riley's performance, which was documented on video and also exhibited at the exhibition.

 In 2015, Riley attended the Time_Place_Space: Nomad residency program in Melbourne, Australia.
-There, Riley expanded her scope of art practice to performance, and examined experiences of silence as gestures of resilience.
+There, Riley expanded her scope of art practice to performance and examined experiences of silence as gestures of resilience.